benanil/ASTL/README.md

 # ASTL

 Work in progress.
 This library is composition of lots of paper, research and development <br>
+For compatibility I've used lots of macros in Common.hpp but still we have platform dependent code <br>
+feel free to contribute, use, modify or oppening PR<br>
 I havent used any C++ headers except thread and atomic.<br>
 Goal is make this library compile as fast as possible,  easy to use. and easy to read <br>
 We have Hash functions and Random number generators in Random.hpp. <br>